Abhinav1217/Design-Pattern-Linkedin-/Notes/Chapter-2.md

 ![Class Explosion](./images/Class_Explosion_001.png)

 **Class Explosion :** A term used to express a situation where we inadvertently create a lots of classes with similar properties and minute changes.
+This is a design smell indicating a restructuring of code is required.

 Class explosion can be reduced by planning ahead about `IS-A` and `HAS-A` relationship.